michaellenaghan/go-sqlite-bench/README.md

-  benchstat-category-query-groupby-parallel          - Run and compare groupby query benchmarks in parallel benchstat-category-query-json                      - Run and compare json query benchmarks benchstat-category-query-json-parallel             - Run and compare json query benchmarks in parallel benchstat-category-query-nonrecursivecte           - Run and compare nonrecursivecte query benchmarks benchstat-category-query-nonrecursivecte-parallel  - Run and compare nonrecursivecte query benchmarks in parallel benchstat-category-query-orderby                   - Run and compare orderby query benchmarks benchstat-category-query-orderby-parallel          - Run and compare orderby query benchmarks in parallel benchstat-category-query-recursivecte              - Run and compare recursivecte query benchmarks benchstat-category-query-recursivecte-parallel     - Run and compare recursivecte query benchmarks in parallel clean                                              - Remove all benchmark, benchstat and test files test-all                                           - Run all tests update-all                                         - Update the quick/, slow/, and tests/ directories and README
+  benchstat-category-query-groupby-parallel          - Run and compare groupby query benchmarks in parallel benchstat-category-query-json                      - Run and compare json query benchmarks benchstat-category-query-json-parallel             - Run and compare json query benchmarks in parallel benchstat-category-query-orderby                   - Run and compare orderby query benchmarks benchstat-category-query-orderby-parallel          - Run and compare orderby query benchmarks in parallel benchstat-category-query-recursivecte              - Run and compare recursivecte query benchmarks benchstat-category-query-recursivecte-parallel     - Run and compare recursivecte query benchmarks in parallel benchstat-category-query-window                    - Run and compare window query benchmarks benchstat-category-query-window-parallel           - Run and compare window query benchmarks in parallel clean                                              - Remove all benchmark, benchstat and test files test-all                                           - Run all tests update-all                                         - Update the quick/, slow/, and tests/ directories and README